ripsawridge/site/site/contents/content/2021-12-21-tamara-reading.md

 one which never goes away, because for all her error, she gets it right too.

-Returning to the Church perspective...to a sheperd, it is best if the sheep do not stray to the cliffs.
+Returning to the Church perspective...to a shepherd, it is best if the sheep do not stray to the cliffs.
 We are 90 percent sheep.
 That is...most of our lives should proceed normally, naturally.
 Most parts of us need no hankering after special knowledge.
 For the remaining 10